LogtalkDotOrg/logtalk3/manuals/_sources/userman/performance.rst.txt

 clauses whose head unify with the goal and backtracking).
-In practice, this overhead translates to code compiled in debug mode running typically ~2x to ~7x slower than code compiled in normal or optimized mode depending on the application (the exact overhead is proporcional to the number of passes on the call and unification ports; deterministic code often results in a larger overhead compared with code performing significant backtracking).
+In practice, this overhead translates to code compiled in debug mode running typically ~2x to ~7x slower than code compiled in normal or optimized mode depending on the application (the exact overhead is proportional to the number of passes on the call and unification ports; deterministic code often results in a larger overhead compared with code performing significant backtracking).